0xdbe/0xdbe.github.io/_posts/2021-09-05-AngularSecurity-DisableInlineCriticalCSS.md

   onload="this.media='all'">
 ```

 Media type (``print``) doesn’t match the current environment, so the browser decides that it is less important and loads the stylesheet asynchronously, without delaying the page rendering.
-On load, we change media type so that the stylesheet gets applied to screens.
+On load, we change the media type so that the stylesheet gets applied to screens.
 In order to authorize event handlers that run inline script, we have to include the following content in our CSP:

 ```
 script-src 'unsafe-inline';